LexieK7/ORION/README.md

 ## External CPA/H&E Image Agent

-The CPA/H&E image analysis component is not included in this folder.
-It should provide H&E model prediction results that can be entered interactively or saved into `he_predictions.xlsx` for batch mode.

-Please refer to the CPA repository or folder for its own documentation.
+Please refer to the CPA repository for its documentation.

 ## Citation